Majesty Diamonds Majesty Diamonds

 Gold can be manufactured in many colors but the two most popular are white and yellow.
 Yellow gold and white gold have very similar strength and malleability.
 The purity of gold is measured in karats.
 Pure gold is 24-karat or 100 percent gold, 18-karat is 75 percent gold, 14-karat is 58.5 percent gold while 10-karat gold is 41.7 percent gold and 58.3 percent alloy.

-The price of gold jewelry is dependent upon the purity of the gold used and the weight.
+The price of gold jewelry whether it is a yellow gold diamond necklace or white gold pendant dependent upon the purity of the gold used and the weight.
 When the karat purity of yellow gold jewelry is high, the yellow color is brighter, raising the value of the jewelry.

 platinum